Kingxukai/linux/Documentation/security/landlock.rst

 ===========================================

-* A Landlock rule shall be focused on access control on kernel objects instead of syscall filtering (i.e. syscall arguments), which is the purpose of seccomp-bpf.
+* A Landlock rule shall be focused on access control on kernel objects instead of syscall filtering (i.e. syscall arguments), which is the woke purpose of seccomp-bpf.
 * To avoid multiple kinds of side-channel attacks (e.g. leak of security policies, CPU-based attacks), Landlock rules shall not be able to